chuksys/node-express-brushup/README.md

 Authentication is also implemented using Passport.

-Authorization is also implemented to restrict access to certain areas of the application to Admin Users only.
+Authorization is also implemented to restrict access to certain areas of the application to authenticated users as well as Admin Users where necessary.

 CSS Styling is implemented using BootStrap.